rossmc/how-to-venia/README.md

 Do your own research before using this in a production environment.
 It's not clear to me which are the recommended approaches from Magento to use [PWA Studio], and this may not be one.
 There are other approaches out there, see [fallback-studio].
-I created this repository to share what I've learnt from exploring [PWA Studio].
+I created this repository to share what I've learnt from exploring PWA Studio.
-There are aspects of [PWA Studio] which I may not fully appreciate.
+There are aspects of PWA Studio which I may not fully appreciate.

 ## Why?
 As I started to explore [PWA Studio] I kept notes to help me understand how it worked.
 As a Magento front-end developer there are new skills to master :smile:
 I thought that these notes may be helpful to others who were in a similar position.

-Also, it was unclear to me how [PWA Studio] could be quickly bootstrapped to create a PWA Storefront for Magento.
+Also, it was unclear to me how PWA Studio could be quickly bootstrapped to create a PWA Storefront for Magento.
 After following the [Venia storefront setup] documentation I had a project which was part of a [monorepo] that is used to develop and publish NPM packages for [@magento].

 While this works very well to demonstrate, publish and help people to contribute to the work of [PWA Studio], it does not seem like the best place to begin a project from.